Danielh002/PatagonianTask2/README.md

 # Patagonian Nodejs Challenge
 This project is Node js project was generated using NPM (6.14.10) and Node(v14.15.4)

+# TASK

+Build an API with a single endpoint that accepts a file upload in the CSV format and the provider name that sent the file, looks up a configuration defining the column layout and parses the CSV into either a file or - as a stretch goal - into an in-memory database (see below)
 ## Install dependencies
 Run `npm install`
 ## Development server

 Run `npm run start:dev` for a dev server. should be at `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.